RiCkymare00/Master-QML/Luca_Chiese/2-Classical_Machine_Learning/Deep_Generative_models/notes.md

 $$
 the first term is the **reconstruction loss** and the second term is the **compression loss**.

-Let's remember now NN.The final step is:
+Let's remember now NN.
+The final step is:
 1. Parametrize the approximate posterior $q_\theta(z|x, \lambda)$ with an _inference network_ (__encoder__)
 2. Parametrize the likelihood $p(x|z)$ with a _generative network_ (__decoder__) that takes latent variables $z$ and outputs parameters to the data distribution $p_\phi(x|z)$
 3. $ELBO_i(\theta, \phi)= - l_i(\theta, \phi)$
 4. The inference and generative networks have model parameters $(\theta, \phi)$ while $\lambda$ represent variational parameters

 ## Other families of variational bounds
-The combination of reconstruction loss and compression loss can be modified to speed-up the training, to favor the generation and/or discriminationa and so on, depending on the specific task.
+The combination of reconstruction loss and compression loss can be modified to speed-up the training, to favor the generation and/or discrimination and so on, depending on the specific task.
 Other possible formulations that can be used are the following ones

 <img src="img/other_var_bounds.png" alt="other variational bounds" width="700">